Reasons to Have Cat Spare Parts On-Hand for Your Heavy Equipment: Belts

 Although a broken belt does not happen too frequently as long as your machines are well-maintained, it does happen.
 As you know, when your belt breaks, your car, truck, or heavy machinery stops.
 This can lead to costly downtime that you want to avoid.

 Belts Can Become Inefficient

-Over time, your belt will wear out.
-However, it will keep going ultimately until it breaks if you don’t change it ahead of time.
-As the belt wears out, it will lose some of its efficiency and have a harder time transmitting power to where it needs to go.
+Over time, your belt will wear out before it actually breaks.
+As the belt wears out, it will lose some of its efficiency transmitting power to where it needs to go.
 This will result in your engine having to work harder over time, which can result in more fuel usage and less power being transmitted to power your car, truck, or heavy machinery.

 Saves You Time